Interfacial Line Energy of a Topological Phase: Introduction

-{\it Introduction:} The physics of nucleation, where a droplet having an order parameter value defining the global energy minima grows or shrinks within a metastable phase is one of the defining tenets within the study of phases and phase transitions~\cite{binder_rpp_1987,Chaikin_Lubensky_1995,livi_Politi_2017}.
+The physics of nucleation, where a droplet having an order parameter value defining the global energy minima grows or shrinks within a metastable phase is one of the defining tenets within the study of phases and phase transitions~\cite{binder_rpp_1987,Chaikin_Lubensky_1995,livi_Politi_2017}.
 These ideas govern a wide range of phenomena spanning condensed matter~\cite{fokin_2006,kelton_book_2010,katsuno_pre_2011,vitelli_natcomm_2015}, nuclear physics~\cite{chung_jopGN_1993,strumia_nuphyb_1999,strumia_npb_1999,ali_prd_2022, MHindmarsh_1995, AresPRD22, Giombi_2024} and high-energy field theories~\cite{enghoff_grl_2011,eto_jhep_2022,ekstedt_jhep_2022,tranberg_jhep_2022,lofgren_prl_2023,hirvonen_2024,ashoke_sen_jhep_2015}.
-The conditions on growth and decay of any such nuclei, however, are governed by a competition between surface tension and bulk free-energy density~\cite{becker_doring_1935,gunton_book_1983,debenedetti_2020}.
-Microscopic models have been devised to make quantitative predictions and study physical processes such as crystal growth, domain formation and role of thermal excitations and impurity effects~\cite{rikvold_pre_1994,acharyya_epjb_1998,kevin_pre_2005,shneidman_prl_2006,ryu_pre_2010,katsuno_pre_2011}.
-With advances in computational methods and new experimental platforms, many of these ideas have been investigated ranging from material to colloidal systems~\cite{teeffelen_prl_2008,savage_prl_2009,herlach_jocp_2016,dudek_aicis_2020}.
-While dominantly studied in classical systems, the nucleation physics in presence of quantum fluctuations have been little explored~\cite{fialko_prl_2012}.
-In particular, the role of topological fermions has not been investigated.
+The conditions on growth and decay of any such nuclei, however, are governed by a competition between surface tension (interfacial line energy for a one-dimensional interface in a two-dimensional system) and bulk free-energy density~\cite{becker_doring_1935,gunton_book_1983,debenedetti_2020}.
+Microscopic models have been devised to make quantitative predictions and study physical processes such as crystal growth, adsorption, domain formation and role of thermal excitations, anisotropy in the domains and impurity effects~\cite{avron_jpamg_1982,akutsu_jpamg_1986,rikvold_pre_1994,acharyya_epjb_1998,akutsu_ptp_2001,akutsu_prb_2001,shneidman_prl_2006,ryu_pre_2010,katsuno_pre_2011}.
+With advances in computational methods and new experimental platforms, many of these ideas have been investigated ranging from material to colloidal systems~\cite{teeffelen_prl_2008,savage_prl_2009,sanz_acs_2013,herlach_jocp_2016,dudek_aicis_2020,suzuki_crengcom_2025}.
+While dominantly studied in classical systems, the nucleation physics in presence of quantum fluctuations and topological fermions have been little explored~\cite{fialko_prl_2012,yuval_prl_2022}.
 Insights from these might be crucial to understand domain formation and nucleation processes in interacting topological insulators where Landau-like order parameters interplay with band topology~\cite{rachel_rpp_2018, grover_nature_2022}.